ropensci/GSODR/inst/paper/paper.md

 authors:
   - name: Adam H Sparks
     orcid: 0000-0002-0061-8359
-    affiliation: Centre for Crop Health, University of Southern Queensland, Toowoomba Queensland 4350, Australia
+    affiliation: 1
   - name: Tomislav Hengl
     orcid: 0000-0002-9921-5129
-    affiliation: ISRIC - World Soil Information, P.O.
-Box 353, 6700 AJ Wageningen, The Netherlands
+    affiliation: 2
   - name: Andrew Nelson
     orcid: 0000-0002-7249-3778
+    affiliation: 3
+affiliations:
+  - name: Centre for Crop Health, University of Southern Queensland, Toowoomba Queensland 4350, Australia
+    index: 1
+  - name: ISRIC - World Soil Information, P.O.
+Box 353, 6700 AJ Wageningen, The Netherlands
+    index: 2
-    affiliation: Faculty of Geo-Information and Earth Observation (ITC), University of Twente, Enschede 7500 AE, The Netherlands
+  - name: Faculty of Geo-Information and Earth Observation (ITC), University of Twente, Enschede 7500 AE, The Netherlands
+    index: 3
-date: 14/10/2016
+date: "25 October 2016"
 bibliography: paper.bib
 ---

 # Summary

-The GSODR package [@GSODR] is an R package [@R-base] for automated downloading, parsing, cleaning and converting of Global Surface Summary of the Day (GSOD) [@NCDC] weather data into Comma Separated Values (CSV) or Geopackage (GPKG) [@geopackage] files.
+The GSODR package [@GSODR] is an R package [@R-base] for automated downloading, parsing, cleaning and of Global Surface Summary of the Day (GSOD) [@NCDC] weather data for use in R or saving into Comma Separated Values (CSV) or Geopackage (GPKG) [@geopackage] files.
 It builds on or complements several other scripts and packages.
-We take advantage of modern techniques in R to make more efficient use of available computing resources used to complete the process, e.g., data.table [@data.table], readr [@readr] and foreach [@foreach], which allow the data cleaning, conversions and disk input/output processes to take advantage of modern computer hardware.
+We take advantage of modern techniques in R to make more efficient use of available computing resources used to complete the process, e.g., data.table [@data.table], readr [@readr] and foreach [@foreach], which allow the data cleaning, conversions and disk input/ output processes to take advantage of modern computer hardware.
 The rnoaa [@rnoaa] package offers an excellent suite of tools for interacting with and downloading weather data from the United States National Oceanic and Atmospheric Administration, but lacks options for GSOD data retrieval.
 Several other APIs and R packages exist to access weather data, but most are region or continent specific, whereas GSOD is global.
 This package was developed to provide: